GDevelopApp/GDevelop-documentation/docs/es/gdevelop5/all-features/device-sensors.md

 ![](/gdevelop5/all-features/devicesensorsevents.png)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the device sensors on this reference page](/gdevelop5/all-features/device-sensors/reference/)
+All actions, conditions and expressions are listed in [the device sensors reference page](/gdevelop5/all-features/device-sensors/reference/).